Explore

 DAZED AND CONFUSED

-Posted : 14 years, 5 months ago on 27 October 2009 10:16 (A review of Dazed and Confused (Widescreen Flashback Edition))
+Posted : 15 years ago on 27 October 2009 10:16 (A review of Dazed and Confused (Widescreen Flashback Edition))

 "All I'm saying is that if I ever start referring to these as the best years of my life, remind me to kill myself"